hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Boundary Conditions and SPD Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dirichlet values are enforced during assembly: when a neighbor lies outside :math:`\Omega`, or when the face corresponds to :math:`y=0` with :math:`u=1`, the contribution is moved to the RHS.
-Rows for interior nodes use only valid neighbor columns; the diagonal entry is the negative sum of off-diagonals to maintain row-sum consistency and SPD structure.
+Dirichlet values are enforced during assembly.
+When a neighbor lies outside :math:`\Omega`, or when the face corresponds to :math:`y=0` with :math:`u=1`, the known-value contribution is moved to the RHS.
+Rows for interior nodes use only valid neighbor columns; the diagonal entry is the negative sum of off-diagonals to maintain row-sum consistency and the SPD structure.

 Linear System Creation (IJ interface)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~